You’ve spent weeks preparing paperwork for your mortgage application. Now that you’re pre-approved for a loan, it’s time to talk numbers.

 So, how does the lender protect themselves if you make little to no down payment?
 That’s where private mortgage insurance (PMI) comes in.

-PMI is a type of mortgage insurance that protects the lender from taking a massive loss if you default on the loan.
+PMI is a type of mortgage insurance that protects the lender from taking a loss if you default on the loan.
 If the lender is unable to recover the outstanding balance of the loan from the sale, PMI will kick in and pay the difference.
 PMI is not to be confused with homeowners insurance, which protects you against damage to your property.

 Who pays for private mortgage insurance?